 Bottom line: Perfect portable option for presentations where high resolution is not a priority

 The BenQ MS524A punches well above its weight class.
 It is both the lightest projector we tested and the brightest.
 Despite its relatively low native resolution, it manages to produce images of a reasonable quality.
-This admirable performance, combined with its low price, earned the MS524A our Best Buy Award.
 If you're looking for a portable option for presentations, or something inexpensive that can cut through ambient light like a hot knife through butter, look no further.
-However, by spending a bit more you can higher quality movies and better powerpoint quality with the BenQ HT2050 and the Epson EX9200, respectively.
+However, the ViewSoinc PJD5155 is more than a $100 and almost as good.

 RELATED REVIEW: The Best Projectors of 2018